atk4/core/docs/factory.rst

 ==============

 :php:meth:`ContainerTrait::add()` will allow first argument to be Seed but only if the object also uses FactoryTrait.
-This exactly the case for Agile UI / View objects, so you can supply seed to add::
+This is exactly the case for Agile UI / View objects, so you can supply seed to add::

     $view->add(['Button', 'class'=>['red']]);